buda-base/digitization-guidelines/docs/digitization/digitization-en.md

 ## **File Size**

 No digital object captures *all* the information of its analog.
 It can only *approximate* it.
-Digital information is stored in "bits"óstrings of 1s and 0s.
+Digital information is stored in "bits"‚Äîstrings of 1s and 0s.
 More information requires more bits (more 1s and 0s).
 There are typically 8 bits to 1 byte (8 bits-per-byte is based on the number of 0s and 1s needed to encode characters).
-For example, ëaí is encoded as the 8-bit string 01100001:
+For example, ‚Äòa‚Äô is encoded as the 8-bit string 01100001:

 <table>
   <tr>